-Item Description Temp Table Column The name of the work column.
-Import variables can be used to define temptable column names.
-Temptable column names must follow the same rules as normal table columns.
+Item Description Temp Table Column The name of the work column in the temp table.
+Import variables can be used to define temp table column names.
+For more information, see Using variables in imports.
+NOTE: Temp table column names must follow the same rules as normal table columns.
 See Table and column naming requirements. Туре The data type of the work column.
 For more information on the available column data types, see Column properties.
 See the Type entry in the previous table for more information.

-Null Determines the starting values for work columns in the temptable (before transforms are applied).
+Item Description Null Determines the starting values for work columns in the temp table (before transforms are applied).
 If disabled (the default behavior), then the work column starts with the default value for the specified destination column.
 If the column is unmapped, then the system default value as defined for the column type is used.
 If enabled, then the work column starts with null values.
-This setting can impact transform statements that look for "blank" or undefined values in the temptable.
+This setting can impact transform statements that look for "blank" or undefined values in the temp table.
 You should set this as appropriate depending on whether you want to check for null values or the default value for the affected column.
-The presence of null values in the temptable does not necessarily mean that the imported data will contain null values.
-When the temptable values are imported into the destination table, the default values for the destination columns are always applied to any null values at that point.
+The presence of null values in the temp table does not necessarily mean that the imported data will contain null values.
+When the temp table values are imported into the destination table, the default values for the destination columns are always applied to any null values at that point.
 However, if the default value for a destination column is null, then the null values will be retained.
 Destination Column The name of the column in the destination table where you want this data to be saved.
-If this column is used only for calculations in the temptable and is not intended to be saved to the destination table, select <not mapped="">.</not> See the Destination Column entry in the previous table for more information.
+If this column is used only for calculations in the temp table and is not intended to be saved to the destination table, select <not mapped="">.</not> See the Destination Column entry in the previous table for more information.